-Name of NC Members Summary of Activities in 2021 Mr Kok Chee Wai Mr Toh Teng Peow David Mr Lim Chung Chun Reviewed structure, size and composition of the Board and Board Committees.
-Reviewed independence and time commitment of Directors.
-Reviewed orientation programmes and training for Directors.
-Reviewed and initiate process for evaluating Board, Board Committee, Chairman and individual Reviewed Directors' performance.
-Reviewed results of performance evaluation and feedback to the Chairman and Board Committees.
-Reviewed Board renewal and succession plan.
-Reviewed succession planning for Chairman, CEO and key management personnel and notified the Board.
-Reviewed candidates for appointment to the Board.
-Recommended Directors for appointment and re-election.
-Discussed information required to be reported under the Code or Listing Manual.
+Name of NC Members

+Mr Mark Rudolph Duncan (appointed as Chairman on 1 January 2023) Mr Kok Chee Wai (1) Mr Toh Teng Peow David Mr Lim Chung Chun

+- Reviewed structure, size and composition of the Board and Board Committees. - Reviewed independence and time commitment of Directors. - Reviewed orientation programmes and training for Directors. - Reviewed and initiate process for evaluating Board, Board Committee, Chairman and individual. - Reviewed Directors' performance. - Reviewed results of performance evaluation and feedback to the Chairman and Board Committees. - Reviewed Board renewal and succession plan. - Reviewed succession planning for Chairman, CEO and key management personnel and notified the Board. - Reviewed candidates for appointment to the Board. - Recommended Directors for appointment and re-election. - Discussed information required to be reported under the Code or Listing Manual. - Reviewed plans and progress of board diversity.